stanfordnlp/stanza/_pages/pipeline.md

 ## Pipeline

 Users of StanfordNLP can process documents by building a `Pipeline` with the desired `Processor` units.
-The pipeline takes in a `Document` object or raw text, runs the processors in succession, and returns a fully annotated document.
+The pipeline takes in a `Document` object or raw text, runs the processors in succession, and returns a fully annotated `Document`.

 ## Options